 While the process can be daunting, your experienced disability attorney will be able to guide you through the process.
 They do not get paid until you win your case.
 You can seek help without worrying about upfront costs or unexpected bills.

+Since proving mental illness claims can be tough, it’s smart to consult a disability attorney early in the claims process.
+An experienced disability attorney can help you stay on top of your deadlines, help you gather your documents, assist you during field interviews, and give you guidance that will help you get your claim approved.
 The Ortiz Law Firm has successfully represented people in disability cases across the United States.
 If you would like to talk to an experienced disability lawyer about your agoraphobia and its impact on your ability to work, call us at (888) 321-8131.
 We would be happy to evaluate your case and to discuss how to help you through the appeal process.